-- 1.6 The Parish Council held two public meetings to begin work on the NDP.
+- 1.5 A show of hands at the public meeting in February 2020 (with 60 attendees), demonstrated that the majority of those that attended were in favour of developing a Neighbourhood Development Plan (hereafter referred to as NDP). - 1.6 On 20th November 2019 the Parish Council applied to Herefordshire Council for designation as a neighbourhood area (as shown on Map 1) and this was approved on 8th January 2020. - 1.7 The Parish Council held two public meetings to begin work on the NDP.
 The first was held on 6th October 2019 to establish whether there was interest in developing a Neighbourhood Plan.
 At that meeting a representative from Herefordshire Council introduced the subject and provided information about NDPs.
-After a discussion, a vote was held and it was agreed that a Steering Group should be formed to move forward with a Neighbourhood Plan for the parish. - 1.7 On the 20th.
-November 2019 the Parish Council applied to Herefordshire Council for designation as a neighbourhood area (as shown on Map 1.) and this was granted on 8th January 2020. - 1.8 A further parish meeting was held on 5th February 2020 and stakeholders were invited to sign up to receive emails about progress on the NDP.
+After a discussion, a vote was held, and it was agreed that a Steering Group should be formed to move forward with a Neighbourhood Plan for the Parish.
+A further parish meeting was held on 5th February 2020 and stakeholders were invited to sign up to receive emails about progress on the NDP.
 More than 60 people attended, and the meeting was a first chance to think about the priorities for the vision of Stoke Lacy's future.
-A transcript of the Q & A session can be viewed on the website in the document 'Community Comments'. - 1.9 The NDP Steering Group was formed on 30th October 2019 and holds working meetings at least once a month.
-Details and minutes are provided on the NDP pages of the Parish Council website4.
-During the Covid-19 pandemic meetings are being held online, but members of the public are invited to join by prior arrangement with the Parish Clerk.
+A transcript of the Q & A session can be viewed on the website in the document 'Community Comments'.

+1.8 The NDP Steering Group was formed on 30th October 2019 and holds working meetings at least once a month.
+Details and minutes are provided on the NDP pages of the Parish approved at referendum are also part of the development plan, unless the local planning authority decides that the neighbourhood plan should not be made (NPPF Glossary).